matty-west/CPF/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown
+{% include fpc_1992_2021_ultimate.html caption="Double click any food item to set baseline.
+Compare other food items by clicking the legend" %}
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown